18F/ReVAL/README.md

-# django-data-ingest
+# ReVAL

+ReVAL (Reusable Validation & Aggregation Library) is a Django App for validating and aggregating data via API and web interface.
-`data_ingest` is a reusable Django project managing data submitted as file uploads to a central gathering point.

-It performs data validation, basic change tracking and duplicate file handling.
+For the web interface, it can manage data submitted as file uploads to a central gathering point, and it can perform data validation, basic change tracking and duplicate file handling.
 Each file generally contains multiple data rows, and each user may submit multiple files.

+For the API, it can perform data validation, and view uploads that were done via the web interface.

 ---